nipy/heudiconv/paper.md

 BIDS standard formalizes data file hierarchies and metadata storage in a fashion which, due to its community-driven nature, is both highly optimized and widely understood by analysis tools.
 Since then, DICOM conversion to NIfTI files contained within a BIDS hierarchy has emerged as the most frequent use-case for HeuDiConv.

-# State of the Field
+# State of the field

 Conversion of data to BIDS is acknowledged [@PMA+arXiv2024:bids-past] to remain one of the challenges which lead to the proliferation of converters to BIDS (see [https://bids.neuroimaging.io/benefits#converters](https://bids.neuroimaging.io/benefits#converters)).
 As BIDS grows and evolves, so do the requirements for conversion tools.